Tropical Sun in the Community

 Our factory team prepping callaloo by hand

-A tight-knit community; many of the employees live in the local area and their children tend to go to one of two neighbourhood schools: White Marl Primary School and Jose Marti Technical High School, both of which underwent extensive renovations as part of Tropical Sun’s 21st Birthday Celebrations.
+A tight-knit community; many of the employees live in the local area and their children tend to go to one of two neighbourhood schools: White Marl Primary School and Jose Marti Technical High School, both of which underwent extensive renovations as part of our recent birthday celebrations.

 White Marl Primary School